krolique/project_euler/docs/algorithms/sub-array-sum.rst

 =============
-The sub array problem go like this: suppose you are given an array of integers (in our case they are all positive) and we want to determine if there is a consequtive sequence of integers that sum up to a particular sum.
+The sub array problem go like this: suppose you are given an array of integers (in our case they are all positive) and we want to determine if there is a consecutive sequence of integers that sum up to a particular sum.

 Example::